WP-Zone/osticket-themes/readme.md

 Returns an array of JavaScript URLs to load in the page footer (right before the closing `</body>` tag).
 Use the `getBaseUrl()` helper method to get the base URL of the theme, including trailing slash. `$isStaffView` is `true` if the current page is in the staff/agent area and `false` if it is in the client area, and can be used to load different scripts for these areas.

+### `getMinimumLogoAspectRatio()`

+Allows the theme to override or disable the minimum aspect ratio constraint when a logo is uploaded via the admin area.
+By default, osTicket will output an error when attempting to upload a logo with an aspect ratio less than 2 (2:1).
+Returning `-1` from this function will disable the aspect ratio requirement altogether.

+### `isLoggedInAsClient()`

+Returns `true` if the current user is a logged in client.

+### `isLoggedInAsStaff()`

+Returns `true` if the current user is a logged in staff member.

+### `isLoggedInAsAdmin()`

+Returns `true` if the current user is a logged in staff member with admin privileges.

 ## Template Files

 The following template files are supported in the `templates` directory (all of these are optional and the default HTML will be rendered for any that are omitted).
 Each template file must return the template content as a string (do not use `echo`, etc.).
 Templates are only used for rendering HTML within the `<body>` tag.